Curved Shower Rod, Why Bother?

 Below are actual listings of people trying to re-sell their curved shower rods on Craigslist.
 This explains why curved rods are so cheap now.
 The market is flooded with them, both pricey name brands and cheap imitators.

 Our best guess is they bought a curved shower rod and either:

 - expected a handyman to install it

 - handyman couldn't muster courage to get off the couch to install it (so it stayed in the garage)

 - handyman mustered the courage, but still couldn't install it (so it went back to the garage)

 - handyman improperly installed it (which led to either leaks or domestic disharmony, likely both)

 - buyer felt immediate remorse about the budgetary and ecological wastefulness of throwing out a perfectly good straight shower rod

-- the ugly markings left on the wall by the original straight shower rod became visible (not in the same spot as where the new curved rod is supposed to go).
+- the ugly markings left on the wall by the original straight shower rod became visible (not the same spots where new curved rod must go).

 - it just didn't fit the shower enclosure.